ietf-rats-wg/eat/draft-ietf-rats-eat.md

 For example, a profile may require the nonce be a certain length or the location claim always include the altitude.

 Some claims are "pluggable" in that they allow different formats for their content.
-The manifests and software evidence claims are examples of this, allowing the use of CoSWID, TEEP Manifests and other formats.
+The manifests claim ({{manifests}}) along with the measurement and software evidence ({{swevidence}})) claims are examples of this, allowing the use of CoSWID, TEEP Manifests and other formats.
-A profile should specify which formats are allowed to be sent.
+A profile should specify which formats are allowed to be sent, with the assumption that the corresponding COAP content types have been registered.
 A profile should require the receiver to accept all formats that are allowed to be sent.

 Further, if there is variation within a format that is allowed, the profile should specify which variations can be sent.